po1sigala/live/02-Lesson-Plans/Full-Time/07-Week/05-Day/05-Day-LessonPlan.md

 `Summary: Complete activities 11-14 in Unit 14`

-* When using any of the `Supplemental PDFs`, please download and open.
+* When using any of the `Important PDFs`, please download and open.
 Do NOT preview on GitHub as they may not display properly in the browser.

 ## Instructor Notes